forons/forons.github.io/datasets/index.md

 This dataset is a compressed format of the pageview data of Wikimedia projects.
 It has been created by processing Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.
 [Read more and download the data...](./wikipedia-pagecounts-ez/)

+## Wikipedia pagecounts-all-sites sorted by page (years 2014-2016)

+This dataset consists of hourly pagecounts for Wikipedia pages sorted by article, ordered by `(project, page, timestamp)`.
+It has been created by processing Wikimedia's [`pagecounts-all-sites`](https://dumps.wikimedia.org/other/pagecounts-all-sites) dataset.
+[Read more and download the data...](./wikipedia-pagecounts-all-sites-sorted/)

 ---

 ## Questions?